DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/00 Getting Started with SelectBox/15 Enable Search.md

 ---

-There are additional search options demonstrated in the following demo:
+There are additional search properties demonstrated in the following demo:

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/SelectBox/SearchAndEditing"